meszlili96/NaturalComputing/Project/README.md

    - **selected_mutations_stats** - the statistics of selected mutations splitted by training stages.
    - **train_summary.png** - a plot of generator and discriminator losses per epoch.
 - **Simulated data experiments** - contains the reults of final experiments on simulated data.
 The saved plots and statistics is the same as for gamma tuning.
-- **MNIST experiments** - contains the reults of final experiments on simulated data.
+- **MNIST experiments** - contains the reults of final experiments on MNIST dataset.
 Each folder for a separate run has the following set of files:
    - **epoch N.png** - a sample of generated images obtained after the epoch number N.
    - **train_summary.png** - a plot of generator and discriminator losses per epoch.
-- **Celeba experiments** - contains the reults of final experiments on simulated data.
+- **Celeba experiments** - contains the reults of final experiments on CelebA dataset.
 The saved plots and statistics is the same as for MNIST.

 ### The instructions to repeat the project results
 1. Install the requirements (it is probably easier to create a separate environment with conda):